gurleensethi/sailor/README.md

 )
 ```

-Priority: Transitions provided while adding a route or when navigation using `navigate`, will override these transitions.
+Priority: Transitions provided while adding a route or when navigating using `navigate`, will override these transitions.

 ## Pushing Multiple Routes